h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 # Overview

 In this tutorial, we will discuss ensemble learning with a focus on a type of ensemble learning called stacking or Super Learning.
-We present the H2O implementation of the Super Learner algorithm, called "H2O Ensemble."
+In this tutorial, we present an H2O implementation of the Super Learner algorithm (aka.
+Stacking, Stacked Ensembles).

 Following the introduction to ensemble learning, we will dive into a hands-on code demo of the [h2oEnsemble](https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble) R package.
+Note that as of H2O [3.10.3.1](https://github.com/h2oai/h2o-3/blob/master/Changes.md#tverberg-31031---1302017), Stacked Ensembles are now available as part of base H2O.
+The documentation for H2O Stacked Ensembles, including R and Python code examples, can be found [here](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html).
+The **h2oEnsemble** R package is the predecessor to the base H2O implementation and although this package will contibue to be supported, new development efforts will be focused on the native H2O version of stacked ensembles, and for new projects we'd recommend using native H2O.

 H2O World slides accompanying this tutorial are [here](https://github.com/h2oai/h2o-world-2015-training/blob/master/tutorials/ensembles-stacking/H2O_World_2015_Ensembles.pdf).